dmkgll/dmkgll/_posts/2022-05-19-bitcoin-micropayments.md

 wouldn't even fall under existing AML/KYC legislation requirments.

-Here’s how Bitcoin ended up working though because short-sighted devs and exchange operators decided that Bitcoin didn't need to be useful as cash anymore and ought to be treated like an investment instead.
+Here’s how people get Bitcoin now because short-sighted devs and exchange operators decided that Bitcoin didn't need to be useful as cash anymore and ought to be treated like an investment instead.